nqchieutb01/vietnamese-sentence-paraphase/README.md

 # Vietnamese Sentence Paraphrasing Project
 This project aims to develop a system that can paraphrase Vietnamese sentences.
 Paraphrasing is the process of rewriting a sentence or passage of text while maintaining its original meaning.
 This can be useful for a variety of purposes.
+We use paraphase dataset [Link]([https://link-url-here.org](https://huggingface.co/datasets/humarin/chatgpt-paraphrases)) in English and translate it to Vietnamese.

-We also provied training data and script for fine-tune T5 model.
+We also provide translated data and script for fine-tune T5 model.
 # Requirements
 The system will be implemented in Python and will require the following libraries:
 * transformers